-3.2.2.
-MANAGING CLIMATE CHANGE RELATED RISKS
+3.2.2 MANAGING CLIMATE CHANGE RELATED RISKS

-Managing climate change related risks to the business allows us to continue to provide for our employees, communities, and Customers.
+Managing climate change related risks to the business allows us to continue to provide for our employees, communities, and customers.
 Reducing GHG is important to decrease the business risks associated with a changing climate.

 In forty years, the trees that we have planted today will be growing and harvested in a very different climate.
 Changes to temperatures and precipitation will impact tree growth, species composition, pest, and fire risk.
-Shorter, warmer winters or
+Shorter, warmer winters or higher precipitation could impact operations that supply wood to mills.
+Kraft pulp, paper, and tissue operations that require significant water resources in manufacturing could be impacted by changes to precipitation and physical assets, by rising seas and more severe storms.
+Other issues and impacts of climate change may not yet be known, so we must limit future warming by addressing these risks on a global scale.

-3.2.3.
-REDUCING INFLATIONARY RISKS RELATED TO GHG EMISSIONS
+3.2.3 REDUCING INFLATIONARY RISKS RELATED TO GHG EMISSIONS

-Quantifying our Carbon Footprint allows Scope 3 emissions will also rise.
-These increased management to understand the business risk from costs will eventually be passed through the Supply the inflationary costs associated with regulatory Chain. prices on CO2e emissions.
-Carbon taxes are in By understanding inflationary risks, Irving can effect in Canada with prices planned to increase target opportunities for decarbonization across each year until 2030 and are anticipated in the the Supply Chain.
-Decarbonization is good for the United States.
-While carbon taxes and regulations planet and good for business. have a direct impact on the cost of Scope 1 and Scope 2 emissions, indirect costs associated with
+Quantifying our carbon footprint allows management to understand the business risk from the inflationary costs associated with regulatory prices on CO2e emissions.
+Carbon taxes are in effect in Canada with prices planned to increase each year until 2030 and are anticipated in the United States.
+While carbon taxes and regulations have a direct impact on the cost of Scope 1 and Scope 2 emissions, indirect costs associated with Scope 3 emissions will also rise.
+These increased costs will eventually be passed through the Supply Chain.